 Most Americans believe that a rising tide should lift all boats—that as the economy expands, everybody should reap the rewards.
 And for two-and-a-half decades beginning in the late 1940s, this was how our economy worked.
 Over this period, the pay (wages and benefits) of typical workers rose in tandem with productivity (how much workers produce per hour).
 In other words, as the economy became more efficient and expanded, everyday Americans benefitted correspondingly through better pay.
 But in the 1970s, this started to change.

-Note: Data are for average hourly compensation of production/nonsupervisory workers in the private sector and net productivity of the total economy.
-“Net productivity” is the growth of output of goods and services minus depreciation per hour worked.
+Note: Data are for compensation (wages and benefits) of production/nonsupervisory workers in the private sector and net productivity of the total economy.
+"Net productivity" is the growth of output of goods and services less depreciation per hour worked.

 Updated August 2016